 Linked to the benefits of gamification, leaderboards improve learning outcomes by creating a sense of competition amongst top performers as well as inspiring weaker performers.
 Many eLearning platforms have the option to see their results when the administrators allow, which enhances peer learning and improves learning outcomes while doing it.

-It’s incredibly useful for free eLearning authoring tools to have template libraries.
+It’s incredibly useful for free eLearning authoring tools to have customizable template libraries.
 This allows incredible, interactive, potentially-gamified microlessons to be produced simply by adding existing content to them.
 It also opens the door to Peer Learning as anyone can create a lesson.

 Any modern eLearning authoring tool should have a wide range of templates to choose from.
 As learning experts, the LMS should have expertly selected which templates perform the best, making it quick and easy for authors to choose and implement into any given course.
 A template library should also range in concept and design, providing optimal choice and creating variation, to suit a diverse set of learning methodologies.

 Elearning Tool #10 – Just in Time (JIT) training

 Learning can be very effective when it is dialed up on demand – minutes before it is needed.
 This isn’t possible with large eLearning courses but becomes practical on a decent free authoring tool.
 This is where Just In Time Training (JITT) comes in.

 This methodology provides personalized training on-demand according to what specific situation requires.
 This typically includes machine learning, big data, A.I., and enhanced analytics.
 This brings with it opportunities for organizations to automatically maintain and enhance workforce performance while significantly reducing errors.